dinahagar/Admin-Panel/README.md

     * Add New Product: There is a button to add a new product to the list.
     * Filter Products: Use the dropdown to filter products by category.
     * Search Bar: Located in the header, allows you to search for products by title.
-    * Pagination: Navigate through multiple pages of products if the list is extensive.

 4. Categories Page
     * Displays all available categories.